 As life expectancy increases, so does the need to follow a healthy lifestyle.
 Combined with exercise a healthy diet can reduce the risk of some diseases and help you feel fitter for longer.
-Vary your dinner choices with inspiration from the healthiest diets in the world.
+Vary your dinner choices and learn the importance of a healthy diet in this blog post.

 The Mediterranean Diet